vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 * **Cluster centroid dynamic pruning**.
 After retrieving the `k` closest centroids from searching the `HNSW` graph, distant centroids (compared to the nearest centroid) could be pruned.
-This centroid pruning heuristic reduces the number of (potential) seeks and reads for the inverted index query evaluation as there are fewer posting list touched by the query evaluation.
-The centroid pruning is dynamic, a query vector which retrieves many equally close centroids will prune few, while a query vector which retrieves centroids with a large closeness difference might prune many (depending on threshold).
+This centroid pruning heuristic reduces the number of (potential) seeks and reads for the inverted index query evaluation as the query evaluation touches fewer posting list.
+The centroid pruning is dynamic, a query vector which retrieves many equally close centroids will prune few, while a query vector which retrieves centroids with a large distance difference might prune many.
 Since the integer scaled closeness between the centroid and non-centroid vectors is stored in the postings, it is possible to perform a two-stage retrieval process to reduce the number of non-centroid vectors that needs to be read.